HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 • IB Diploma only at Sixth Form.
 No A-Level alternative.
 Regents is the head-to-head for Sixth Form optionality.

 • Day school only — no boarding.
-If you need boarding, Rugby (from age 10) or Regents (from Y3, mostly used from Y9+) are the alternatives.
+If you need boarding, Rugby (from Year 6) or Regents (from Y3, mostly used from Y9+) are the alternatives.

 • 30-minute commute from Pattaya.
 Daily bus, real time + money commitment for any family living near the beach.